 Six Primose, a nod to the Community Food Centre’s civic address, chronicles the dramatic impact that access to healthy food, a social network and empowering programs have had on individual lives and the community as a whole.
 It was directed by award-winning filmmaker John Hillis of Truefaux Films, who spent three years immersed in the community.

 The Dartmouth North Community Food Centre is one of ten Community Food Centres across Canada that are bringing people together to grow, cook, share, and advocate for good food.
-Other centres are located in Alberta, Manitoba, Ontario, Quebec, and New Brunswick.

 To learn more visit www.6primrose.ca.